amitchavda17/Lega-QA-Bot/README.md

 ### Evaluation caveats

-The query set is small (17 queries) and the ground truths are hand-crafted by me, not reviewed by legal experts.
+The query set is small (17 queries) and the ground truths are hand-crafted, not reviewed by legal experts.
 Multi-turn quality isn't measured — each eval query runs independently.
 Take the numbers as directional, not definitive.

 ## Limitations